This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 Instead of touching up every few weeks as with foil highlights, you can go up to half a year without any touch-ups!

-You’re not even technically required to get any touch-ups unless you want to maintain your balayage in the long term.
+You’re not even technically required to get any touch-ups unless you want to refresh your color.

 Another reason to go for a balayage is that it’s highly customizable.